cs1302uga/cs1302-exercises/misc/Windows10.md

-# Setup on Windows 10
+# Setup on Windows 10 & 11

 ![Approved for: Fall 2021](https://img.shields.io/badge/Approved%20for-Fall%202021-blue)

-The following instructions are designed to help get you up and running with Windows 10 PC for development in CSCI 1302.
+The following instructions are designed to help get you up and running with a Windows 10 or 11 PC for development in CSCI 1302.
 The majority of the time, you will not be developing directly on your PC.
 Instead, you will use your PC to connect to a remote server via a terminal emulator.
 Once connected, the commands that you type and the programs that you run will be executed on the remote server instead of on your local machine.

 ## Install MobaXterm